 Which Solution Had That Pretty Green Chart?

-Software evaluations can sometimes mimic the onslaught on an endless news feed.
-Earlier this year, I was evaluating the remarkably fragmented salon management software space.
+For buyers, software evaluations can sometimes mimic the onslaught on an endless news feed where its hard to remember anything beyond the latest sensational story.
+A while ago, I was evaluating the remarkably fragmented salon management software space.
 I discovered over 50 unique vendors, and after considerable online research, I booked demos with 8 of them.
 While the demos themselves were highly forgettable, the sheer volume of information I was exposed to made it difficult to easily distinguish between each solution.
 All of them essentially approached the needs of salons the same way, with modules for booking and managing appointments, employee scheduling and management, marketing tools for reminders, referrals and loyalty programs, and product and services management.
 Each vendor walked me through most of the modules and at the end of those 8 demos, I couldn’t remember which one was which.

 None of these vendors took advantage of the many ways they could have made themselves memorable before or during their demo, but then they missed yet another opportunity by also failing to differentiate themselves after the demo.